TeamIngrid/ProjectMem/docs/about/the_story.md

 task, if need be, do I have a history to refer to?
 Perhaps all the sticky notes can be organized into a binder, collected, managed and evaluated every weekend to figure out when and what chore needs to be done.

 I tried the approach above with very limited success—and an unhealthy amount of anxiety.
-I still couldn’t remember which air filter size to buy once I got to the store.
+I still couldn't remember which air filter size to buy once I got to the store.
 Then I thought, perhaps there’s a better way: organize my notes into a digital binder.
 It’s always in one place—no matter where you are!
 You can access it from any device, and your notes never get lost.
 The complete history is always available.

 You no longer need to review all your notes every weekend to figure out what needs to be done.
-In fact, you don’t even have to take notes anymore—just set up the rules, and all your chores appear in a simple, easy-to-understand format.
+In fact, you don’t even have to take notes anymore—just set up the rules and intervals, and all your chores appear in a simple, easy-to-understand format.
 Now I don’t have to remember when it’s time to take my car to the shop for maintenance.
 I don’t need to memorize the air-filter size.
 I no longer worry that I’ve missed something.
 All those small details are right in the palm of my hand.